-The bound in Equation \ref{J-tot-bound-normal} implies that the amount of information stored in the state of Equation \ref{dyn-sys} about all the previous input signals is less than the amount of input information at the current instance.
-Equation \ref{capac-rel} further implies that the normal convergent matrix representation in recurrent neural networks cannot efficiently redistribute the total past information with respect to the information just observed.
-Thus, the memory capacity of such a network would be sub-optimal and would not perform well on short/long term recall task and also will be likely to fail in generalizing over those respective tasks.
-This fact is \textit{loosely}\footnote{Loosely in the sense that the topology of the network studied here and the one used in the experiments differ substantially, yet the results are same, that is the Matrix RNN fails to learn in the experiments discussed later on.} shown by Figure \ref{fig:CopyLC} and \ref{fig:AssRecLC}.

-One final thing to note about the assumption of convergence is that it is not required in the case of vector representation networks, as magnitude of all eigenvalues have to be less than 1 due to asymptotic stability criterion \citep{Ganguli18970}.
+The bound in Eq. \ref{J-tot-bound-normal} implies that the amount of information stored in the state of Eq. \ref{dyn-sys} about all the previous input signals is less than the amount of input information at the current instance.
+Eq. \ref{capac-rel} further implies that the normal convergent matrix representation in recurrent neural networks cannot efficiently redistribute the total past information with respect to the information just observed.
+Thus, the memory capacity of such a network would be suboptimal and would not perform well on short/long term recall tasks and also will be likely to fail in generalizing over those respective tasks.
+A final issue to note about the assumption of convergence is that it is not required in the case of vector representation networks, as the magnitude of all eigenvalues has to be less than 1 due to asymptotic stability criterion \cite{Ganguli18970}.